Problem Solvers Caucus: History

-The Problem Solvers Caucus developed over time as an outgrowth of informal meetings organized by group No Labels.
+The Problem Solvers Caucus developed over time as an outgrowth of informal meetings organized by the group No Labels.
 No Labels spent years on Capitol Hill working to get members in a room to talk with colleagues from the other party.
 These informal "get to know you" meetings led to more substantive cooperation across the aisle, including the introduction of nine bipartisan bills to reduce government waste and inefficiency, and the introduction of the No Budget, No Pay Act of 2013 and the Medicare "doc fix" in 2015.

 Over time, No Labels continued to organize members into a more cohesive group and eventually branded the group the "Problem Solvers" and recruited its first two co-chairs, Rep. Reid Ribble (R-WI) and Rep. Kurt Schrader (D-OR).
 This group of members organized by No Labels also signed a resolution (H.R.
 207) calling for both parties to unify behind a National Strategic Agenda with four goals: job creation, balancing the budget, securing Medicare and Social Security, and energy security.

 Then co-chairs Reed and Gottheimer said in 2017, "We all knew the partisanship in Washington had gotten out of control and felt the need to create a bipartisan group committed to getting to 'yes' on important issues.
 We have agreed to vote together for any policy proposal that garners the support of 75 percent of the entire Problem Solvers Caucus, as well as 51 percent of both the Democrats and Republicans in the caucus."
 To ensure party balance, a new member can only join the caucus when a member of the opposing party joins at the same time.

 Healthcare reform

 During the week of August 4, 2017, the 43-member House Problem Solvers Caucus released a compromise to shore up the struggling insurance exchanges.
 The proposal focused on the skyrocketing cost of individual health insurance premiums.
-At the time, the Trump administration considered suspending cost-sharing payments that defray out-of-pocket payments like deductibles and co-payments, a move which insurers said could cause premiums to rise by 15 percent or more.
+At the time, the Trump administration considered suspending cost-sharing payments that defray out-of-pocket costs such as deductibles and co-payments, a move that insurers said could cause premiums to rise by 15 percent or more.

-The second part of the Problem Solvers plan would have provided relief to help states deal with the high cost of pre-existing and chronic conditions.
+The second part of the Problem Solvers plan would have provided relief to help states address the high costs of pre-existing and chronic conditions.
 The relief is provided through a dedicated stability fund that states could use to reduce premiums and limit losses for providing coverage for these high-cost patients.
-The third part of the plan provides relief to certain businesses from the mandate that they provide insurance to full-time employees.
+The third part of the plan relieves certain businesses of the mandate to provide insurance to full-time employees.
 It also defines "full time" as a 40-hour workweek to discourage businesses from manipulating employees' weekly hours to skirt the mandate.

-The plan would have also eliminated the Medical Device Tax, an excise charge of 2.3 percent, which opponents claim is passed onto consumers and reduces funds for research and development.
+The plan would also have eliminated the Medical Device Tax, an excise charge of 2.3 percent, which opponents claim is passed on to consumers and reduces funds for research and development.